MAKE A BOOKING

 - Sessions range between 60-120 minutes in length

-- Costs are between $250–$445.
+- Costs stated are per group up to 30 students maximum.
 All costs do NOT include GST.
 Contact us if budget presents a challenge.

 - There are a maximum of 9 session slots per day (depending on session choices), and more with sufficient notice